numbat70/inclusion2021/_docs/accessibility/disability-positive.md

 - Safe environment for members
 - To have a collective voice, Peer to Peer Support

+This [list of Disability awareness dates](https://businessdisabilityforum.org.uk/media-centre/disability-awareness-dates/) will be useful to create events all year round.

 <div>Last updated: {{site.time | date_to_string}}</div>